withastro/docs/src/pages/en/concepts/islands.md

     <Fragment slot="footer">Footer (static HTML)</Fragment>
 </IslandsDiagram>

-You can use any UI framework (React, Svelte, Vue, etc) to render islands in the browser.
+In Astro, you can use any supported UI framework (React, Svelte, Vue, etc.) to render islands in the browser.
 You can mix and match different frameworks on the same page, or just pick your favorite.

 The technique that this architectural pattern builds on is known as **partial** or **selective hydration.** Astro leverages this technique behind the scenes, powering your islands automatically.

 ## How Do Islands Work in Astro?

-**Astro generates every website with zero client-side JavaScript, by default.** Use a frontend UI component built with [React](https://reactjs.org/), [Preact](https://preactjs.com/), [Svelte](https://svelte.dev/), [Vue](https://vuejs.org/), [SolidJS](https://www.solidjs.com/), [AlpineJS](https://alpinejs.dev/) or [Lit](https://lit.dev/) and Astro will automatically render it to HTML at build-time and strip away all JavaScript.
+**Astro generates every website with zero client-side JavaScript, by default.** Use a frontend UI component built with [React](https://reactjs.org/), [Preact](https://preactjs.com/), [Svelte](https://svelte.dev/), [Vue](https://vuejs.org/), [SolidJS](https://www.solidjs.com/), [AlpineJS](https://alpinejs.dev/), or [Lit](https://lit.dev/) and Astro will automatically render it to HTML at build-time and strip away all JavaScript.
 This keeps every site fast by default.

 ```astro
 ---